fjfinch/OPSEC/notes/21 Active Directory/Kerberos/0 How Kerberos Works.md

 # How Kerberos Works
- Kerberos uses shared keys for authentication
+ Kerberos uses shared keys for authentication.
+(Not authorization)
 	In a Windows domain this is the NTLM hash

 DC (Domain Controller)